vaidik/incoming/README.rst

 **incoming** is a small framework for validating JSON.
 It's up to you where and how to use it.
-A common use-case (and the primary reason why I wrote this framework) was using it to validate incoming JSON when writing HTTP servers.
+A common use-case (and the primary reason why I wrote this framework) is validating incoming JSON when writing HTTP servers.

 Features
 ++++++++